Welcome to today's edition of the Rush 24-7 podcast.

 Timothy Geithner, the Treasury Secretary, can't even find a deputy assistant to take the job.

-Sanjay Gupta turned down the Surgeon General's job and makes me wonder what his tax problems are.
+Sanjay Gupta turned down the Surgeon General's job.

-And yeah, San J turned it down.
+And yeah, Sanjay turned it down.

 The soonest we're going to get health care reform, and by the way, the Democrats are pushing for this fall.

-Why are they put well they're they'd like it as soon as they can?
+They like it as soon as they can.

-If they get national health care, folks, the country as you and I have known it is over.
+If they get national health care, folks, the country, as you and I have known it, is over.

-Uh, this is supposed to get you a job.
+This is supposed to get you a job.

-Uh you're you're losing your job and losing your house because of health care costs.
+You're losing your job and losing your house because of health care costs.

-Crowdhammer says, forget the pork, forget the waste, forget the earmarks, forget all that.
+Krauthammer says, forget the pork, forget the waste, forget the earmarks, forget all that.

 This is run-of-the-mill budget trickery.